 “They were as serious as a fucking heart attack.
 I saw the judge’s decision.
 Keith helped write it, and there were issues about Emiliano translating it.
 He worked on this for years.
 Fucking years.”

-At this point, Raniere was still at the height of his power.
-In Vancouver, the NXIVM community was celebrating new enrollment milestones, and recruitment in Mexico City was starting to outpace every other center on the planet.
+At this point Raniere was still at the height of his power.
+In Vancouver, the NXIVM community was celebrating new enrollment milestones, and recruitment in Mexico City was starting to outpace every other centre on the planet.
 NXIVM critics were losing in court.
-Bouchey, who was fighting computer trespassing charges, was still struggling to bring a new attorney up to speed, and would later decide to represent herself.
+Barbara, who was fighting computer trespassing charges, was still struggling to bring a new attorney up to speed, and would later decide to represent herself.

 All she could say was “Wow.”